Project Manager Resume Examples and Templates for 2023

 Mid-Career Experience Example

-Construction Project Manager, Smithson Development Company, Los Angeles, CA | July 2015 to Present
+Construction Project Manager, Smithson Development Company, Los Angeles, CA | July 2015 to present

-• Oversee construction projects worth $3M on average
+• Oversee construction projects worth $3 million on average

 • Coordinate internal resources and outside consultants to ensure timely project completion